nx-lr/protea/readme.md

 #### Loop keywords

-Trinity has three keywords relating to loops:
+3nity has three keywords relating to loops:

 - stop and exit a loop or an enumeration using the `break` keyword
 - jump to the next iteration or step using the `next` keyword